papertrail/lita-pagerduty/README.md

 ### Specific incidents

 ```
-pager incidents all                - Show all open incidents
+pager incidents all                - Show all open incidents that match the escalation policies.
 pager incidents mine               - Show all open incidents assigned to me
 pager incident <incident ID>       - Show a specific incident
 ```